RingoDev/BeginnerBoost/notes/README.md

 * **openssl** is  *secure-socket-layer* encryption.
   * **openssl s\_client -connect HOSTNAME:PORT** allows you to build a connection to an ssl encrypted server.

+I am now only running Brave on my new Linux machine and will try to use as little Google prodcucts as possible but it is hard to let go of Google-Search.